officer-rosmarino/node-soap-example/README.md

 ## The WSDL
 This section describes the WSDL file, the file that describes the web service.
 Some easy and quick information that I found useful can be found [here](https://www.tutorialspoint.com/wsdl/wsdl_introduction.htm).

-A service can have multiple publicly available function.
-For semplicity, we will just define one, named `MessageSplitter`.
+A service can have multiple publicly available functions.
+For simplicity, we will just define one, named `MessageSplitter`.

 Since I had not tool that allowed me to auto generate the WSDL (maybe I'll spend sometime to create one), I made the WSDL by hand.
 Please note that I am not an expert in WSDL or SOAP.
 I created the WSDL file starting from a WSDL file automatically generated from .NET, and used it as a reference to more or less understand how it works.
 Some parts are obscure to me, but hey, it works!